LLaMA 2 and the New Wave of Open Language Models

 Situations where LLaMA 2 — even if inferior in raw capability — is the better choice over GPT-3.5/4:

 - Data privacy.
 If you can’t send customer data to external APIs (health, finance, defence), on-prem LLaMA 2 is the only way.
+This constraint is explicit in NIS2 for critical infrastructure data.

 - Cost control at scale.
 Above some volume (~100M tokens/month), hosting your own LLaMA 2 is cheaper than the external API.